informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/13-concrete-composition.md

 }
 ```

-This module do not contain any concrete type definition, and thus can have
+This module does not contain any concrete type definitions, and thus has minimal
-minimal dependency to external crates.
+dependencies on external crates.

-In practice, the trait definitions can be placed in different sub-modules, so
+In practice, the trait definitions can be placed in different sub-modules so
-that we can have more fine grained control of which traits a component depends
+that we can have more fine grained control over which traits a component depends
 on.

 Next, we define `SimpleGreeter` and `DaytimeGreeter` in separate modules.